Piolintech123/WRO2026-FE-PiolinTech/code/round1/r1_exp.md

 which represents neutral floor.

-Later Piolín versions developed more detailed floor classification using sensor measurements such as RGB and reflection values, but this V1 program intentionally uses the simpler built-in classifier.
+This program intentionally uses the simpler built-in named-color classifier rather than a separate RGB or reflection-based classification routine.

 ---